jeffersoxcdfgt/ngrx-app-good-approch/README.md

 1. Open new console command line, Go to the backend-api and run npm start
 2. Open new console command line, Go to the front-end and run npm start
 2. Open new console command line, Go to the automation and run npx cypress open

+## How to compress folder
+You should  move to a foldes dist tar -czvf app.tar.gz ./

+## How to decompress folder
+execute this command in folder where you want to deploy tar -xzvf app.tar.gz

+## Notes commands
+tar --exclude='./folder' --exclude='./upload/folder2' -zcvf /backup/filename.tgz .